Oneiroe/Janus/README.md

 Janus
 =========================
-Janus is a tool-set for the discovery and evaluation of declarative process mining specifications.
+Janus is a tool-set for the discovery, evaluation, and anlysis of declarative process specifications.

 It is based on Linear Temporal Logic over finite traces with past operators (LTLp~f~) and specifically on the concept  of reactive constraints: formulae with an explicit distinction between the activator and consequent factors of the formula itself.